kjb2104/KB-NC-News-Frontend/README.md

 # Newsbase News Application

-This website is a collective of news articles which gives the user the ability to access articles, post comments and update the api with up/down votes.
-It connects to a backend api which generates a series of endpoints connected to the database which provides the content of this website.
+This website is a collective of news articles which gives the user the ability to access articles, post comments and update the api with up or down votes.
+The backend api generates a series of endpoints connected to the database which provides the content of this website.

 Instructions for installation: